We are on:

 You must only use our social media sites to post, use or send content and messages that are legal (in respect of the law applicable in England and Wales, Scotland and in any country from which it is posted) and appropriate to the page.
 In addition, you must comply with the standards in these terms.

 We will determine, in our sole discretion, whether a contribution or any other activity breaches the standards in these terms.
 We will remove any comments posted that are seen to be in breach of this rule without notice.
+We reserve the right to remove any materials (including comments, pictures and videos) that refer to council employees by name.
+We reserve the right to block/remove anyone from our social media channels without explanation or notice.
+This is at our discretion.

 You must not do any of the following: